emsesp/EMS-ESP32/README.md

 ### Using pre-built firmware's

 In the `/firmware` folder, if there are pre-built versions you can upload using esptool (https://github.com/espressif/esptool) bootloader.
-Follow these instructions for Windows:
+On Windows, follow these instructions:

 1. Check if you have python 2.7 installed.
-If not download it from https://www.python.org/downloads/ and make sure you add Python to the windows PATH so it'll recognize .py files
+If not [download it](https://www.python.org/downloads/) and make sure you add Python to the windows PATH so it'll recognize .py files.
-2. Install the ESPTool (https://github.com/espressif/esptool) by running `pip install esptool` from a command prompt.
+2. Install the ESPTool by running `pip install esptool` from a command prompt.
-3. Connect the ESP via USB, figure out the COM port
+3. Connect the ESP via USB, figure out the COM port.
-4. do `esptool.py -p <com> write_flash 0x00000 <firmware>` where firmware is the .bin file and com is the com port, e.g. COM3
+4. run `esptool.py -p <com> write_flash 0x00000 <firmware>` where firmware is the .bin file and \<com\> is the com port, e.g. COM3

 ### Using PlatformIO

-There are two ways to compile and build the firmware.
+There are two ways to compile and build the firmware yourself.

 The first method is a standalone version which uses a modified version of [ESPHelper](https://github.com/ItKindaWorks/ESPHelper) for the WiFi, OTA and MQTT handling.
 I've added some code to add a Telnet server which is useful for debugging since you can't use the serial port because UART is configured to use different pins.

-To compile, using PlatformIO and modify the `platformio.ini` adding these build flags:
+To compile, using PlatformIO create a project and modify your `platformio.ini` to include these build flags:

 `WIFI_SSID, WIFI_PASSWORD, MQTT_IP, MQTT_USER, MQTT_PASS`

+If you're not using MQTT keep MQTT_IP empty (`MQTT_IP=""`)

 Here's an example `platformio.ini` file: